This document should be treated as an attachment to Woodpecker.co Terms of Service.

 Adequacy, relevance, limitedness

-As data processor, Woodpecker.co processes only the data necessary in relation to the purposes for which it is processed.
+As a data processor, Woodpecker.co processes only the data necessary in relation to the purposes for which it is processed.
 We do not collect or process any sensitive data such as gender, race, ethnic background, political views, etc.

 Woodpecker.co processes its users’ data as long as they have a Woodpecker account (either trial account or a premium account), or until they express their wish for their personal data to be removed from our user base.